mebens/blackbulletiv.github.com/_posts/2012-08-27-lua-for-programmers-part-2.md

 ### Generic `for` Loop

 Now that we know about tables, we can take a look at Lua's final loop type: generic `for`.
 As [Programming in Lua](http://www.lua.org/pil/4.3.5.html) states, it "allows you to traverse all values returned by an iterator function."
-The details of implementing an iterator function, and how this all works is a little complicated (we'll deal with this in part three), but using it with tables is very simple.
+The details of implementing an iterator function, and how this all works is a little complicated, but using it with tables is very simple.
 Here's some examples:

 {% highlight lua %}
 a = { x = 400, y = 300, [20] = "foo" }